-Investors Betting on a Crypto Revolution
+Investors Betting On A Crypto Revolution

-Cryptocurrency has evolved from a hobby project developed by Satoshi Nakamoto in 2008 to a highly-speculative investment to a genuinely useful tool for a variety of end markets.
+Cryptocurrency has evolved from a hobby project developed by Satoshi Nakamoto in 2008 to a highly speculative investment to a genuinely useful tool for a variety of end markets.
 While there is still a lot of work to be done before they enter the mainstream, it has become clear that cryptocurrencies solve a very real need across a large number of target markets.

 Some of the key hurdles to widespread adoption include:

-- Reliability - Many cryptocurrency projects are in their early stages and the sector has long been full of controversy — even stemming back to its original founder.
+Many cryptocurrency projects are in their early stages and the sector has long been full of controversy — even stemming back to its original founder.

-- Awareness - Many consumers are still unfamiliar with cryptocurrencies, including how to buy, sell and transact with them in a real environment.
+Many consumers are still unfamiliar with cryptocurrencies, including how to buy, sell and transact with them in a real environment.

 According to Pitchbook, venture capital investments in crypto and blockchain startups exceeded $850 million during the first quarter of 2019 following $2.4 billion in 2018 investments.
-These numbers include major bets from the London Stock Exchange Group, Microsoft Corp. and other multinational corporations looking to leverage the technology.
+These numbers include major bets from the London Stock Exchange Group, Microsoft Corp., and other multinational corporations looking to leverage the technology.

 Many financial firms see big opportunities in the "tokenization" of conventional assets, such as stocks or commodities, while tech firms believe that the blockchain could add a native economic layer to the web.
-Crypto intermediaries have also seen their valuations rise, including Coinbase with its $8 billion valuation.
+Crypto intermediaries have also seen their valuations rise, including Coinbase with its $8 billion valuations.

 How ZenLedger Helps